cfe84/nttjs/README.md

 - `listResources()` lists all sub-resources of the entity.
 This returns a promise which only parameter is a list of **strings** representing the name of the sub-resources.
+- `iterateResources()`: _async_, returns an iterator with only one method called `next()` which returns the next element in the list.
+  Although it is resembling the javascript iterator, `next()` is async, and therefore you need to await it. `next()` is returning an object containing two values:
+  - `done`, a boolean indicating if the iteration is finished
+  - `value`, containing the resource access object, or `undefined` if iterator reached the end.
 - `getResource(resourceName)` returns a promise, whose only parameter is a resource object to manipulate the resource (see below).
 - `createResource(resourceName)` creates a resource, and returns a